 - Chest or abdominal pain

-- Vomiting blood or passing black stools, which may indicate gastrointestinal bleeding
+- Vomiting of blood or passing of black stools, which may indicate gastrointestinal bleeding

 When to see a doctor

 A hiatal hernia occurs when weakened muscle tissue allows your stomach to bulge up through your diaphragm.
-It's not always clear why this happens, but pressure on your stomach and age-related changes in your diaphragm may contribute to the formation of a hiatal hernia.
+It's not always clear why this happens.
+But a hiatal hernia might be caused by:

 - Being born with an unusually large hiatus

-- Persistent and intense pressure on the surrounding muscles, such as when coughing, vomiting or straining during a bowel movement, or while lifting heavy objects
+- Persistent and intense pressure on the surrounding muscles, such as while coughing, vomiting, straining during a bowel movement, exercising or lifting heavy objects

-Hiatal hernia is most common in people who are:
+Hiatal hernias are most common in people who are:

 - Age 50 or older

 A hiatal hernia is often discovered during a test or procedure to determine the cause of heartburn or chest or upper abdominal pain.
 These tests or procedures include: